Nancy Pelosi Denied Holy Communion « Catholic Insight

-Archbishop Salvatore Cordelione has stepped up to fulfill his office, and living up to his name, which he shares with King Richard I, Lionheart, y, by banning Speaker of the House Nancy Pelosi from Holy Communion.
+Archbishop Salvatore Cordelione has stepped up to fulfill his office, and living up to his name, which he shares with King Richard I, Lionheart, banning Speaker of the House Nancy Pelosi from Holy Communion.
 He invokes canon 915, that those guilty of persistent and manifest grave sin are not in communion with the Church, and, hence, should be refused the Blessed Sacrament.
 This was clarified specifically for politicians who publicly support abortion by the Vatican back in July of 2009:

 I must now eat my own words about the archbishop back in September, but we should not revel in schadenfreude.
 He was patient with Ms. Pelosi – one might argue too much so, and she has wreaked much havoc.
 But the reader may recall that such penalties are medicinal, applied for the good of the errant soul, to lead her back to repentance, and the path of goodness.
 Advocating for the murder of the unborn is not a path to heaven.